jgilmore-dev/JoyrideNameDisplay/docs/QUICK_START.md

 3. Review your JoyRide members in the list—every name is a VIP!

 ### 4. Set Up Your Displays
+1. Open the Settings menu (⚙️)
+2. Enable Banner 1 and/or Banner 2 as needed (both are disabled by default)
-1. Choose which monitor to use for each banner
+3. Select which monitor to use for each banner (display selection is always available)
-2. Enable or disable Banner 2 as needed
+4. Choose your preferred font color for the banners using the color picker or by entering a hex value
-3. Click "Start Banner 1" to begin sharing smiles
+5. Click "Start Banner 1" or "Start Banner 2" to begin sharing smiles

 ### 5. Celebrate Every Name
 - Use "Next" and "Previous" to navigate through your members